nickfrostatx/infection/README.md

 This sounds like graph coloring, but it isn't.
 In fact, a valid colored graph would be the least optimal solution to this problem.

+Actually, reading a little more, it turns out this is an improper vertex coloring problem.
+There's a whole subclass of graph coloring problems in this space, including defective coloring.
+However, that isn't an exact fit for our problem.

+I'm going to go a different direction for now.
+The spec says to fail if an exact solution isn't possible.
+In context, I guess this means we're going to constrain the problem to allow no two connected verticies to run different colors.
+That's much easier.

+This approach actually makes more sense.
+We don't care about infecting exactly n nodes, we care about seamless user experience, while testing with *about* n users on the new feature.

+Let's break the our user graph down into connected components.
+We'll grab a subset of these components to try to get close to n total users.
+The subset sum problem is NP-complete, hence "this can be (really) slow" in the spec.